rantahar/introduction-to-mpi/_episodes/01-introduction.md

 > * using the .f08 file extention
 > * adding -std=f2008 on the command line.
 >
+> Fortran 2008 should be readable to those familiar with an earlier standard.
+> If using Fortran 77, the "use mpi" statement should be replaced by "include "mpif.h".
+>
 >~~~
 >program hello
 >